 Washington, D.C.
+20549

+FORM 10-Q

+Amendment No. 1

+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended December 31, 2020

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+VIEW, INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 001-39470 (Commission File Number) 84-3235065 (I.R.S.
+Employer Identification Number)

+195 South Milpitas Blvd, Milpitas, CA (Address of principal executive offices) 95035 (Zip Code)

+Registrant's telephone number, including area code: (408) 263-9200

+Not Applicable

-20549 FORM 10-Q Amendment No. 1 (Mark One) ☑ QUARTERLY REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the q uarterly period ended September 30, 20 020 OR ☐ TRANSITION REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF For the transition period from to VIEW, INC. (Exact na me of registrant as specified in its char er) Delaware (State or other jurisdiction of incorporation or organization) 001-39470 (Commission File Number) 84-3235065 (I.R.S.
-Employer Identification Number) 195 South Milpitas Blvd, Milpitas, CA (Address of principal executive offices) 95035 (Zip Code) phone number, including area code: (408 Not Applicable ame or former address, if changed since last repo Securities re gistered pursuant to Section 12(b) of th e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0001 per VIEW The Nasdaq Global Market share Redeemable warrants, exercisable for Class A common stock at an exercise price of \$11.50 per share VIEWW The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitte d electronically every Interactive Data Fil e required to be submitted pursuant to Rule 405 of
+(Former name or former address, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0001 per VIEW The Nasdaq Global Market share Redeemable warrants, exercisable for Class A VIEWW The Nasdaq Global Market common stock at an exercise price of \$11.50 per share

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \times \times Emerging growth company
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🖾 No 🗆

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.